Graph-oriented Instruction Tuning of Large Language Models for Generic Graph Mining: Introduction

 \section{Introduction}

-Graphs with abundant attributes are widely used to model interconnected entities, and they are pivotal for enhancing downstream predictions across various real-world applications.
-The complexity and diversity of tasks across different datasets necessitate advanced models capable of harnessing graph information effectively.

-Recently, Graph Neural Networks (GNNs) have become widely used in modeling attributed graphs~\cite{hamilton2017inductive,wang2019heterogeneous,cui2020adaptive}.
-However, they need to be re-trained whenever applied to different graph tasks and datasets.
-Inspired by the great success of Large Language Models (LLMs), the combination of GNNs and LLMs aims to enhance the processing of text-attributed graphs, which can be categorized into two main approaches.
-The first line tries to train GNNs with LLM-enhanced features (e.g., OFA~\cite{liu2023one}, ALL-in-One~\cite{sun2023all}, GIMLET~\cite{zhao2023gimlet}, ExpAsFeat~\cite{he2023explanations}, LLMForGraph~\cite{chen2023exploring} and PRODIGY~\cite{huang2023prodigy}).
-The second line tunes LLMs for graph applications (e.g., InstructGLM~\cite{ye2023natural}, NLGraph~\cite{wang2024language}, LMMoL~\cite{qian2023can}, and GPT4GRAPH~\cite{guo2023gpt4graph}).
+\IEEEPARstart{G}{raphs} with plentiful attributes are widely used to model interconnected real-world entities, and they are pivotal for improving downstream predictions across diverse real-world applications.
+Recently, Graph Neural Networks (GNNs) have been commonly adopted for modeling attributed graphs~\cite{hamilton2017inductive,cui2020adaptive}.
+However, they are usually trained on specific tasks and datasets and need to be re-trained whenever applied to different ones.
+Inspired by the great success of Large Language Models (LLMs), the combination of GNNs and LLMs aims to enhance the processing of text-attributed graphs, which can improve the model’s capabilities across various tasks and datasets.
+Existing studies can be categorized into two main approaches.
+The first category tries to train GNNs with LLM-enhanced features (e.g., LLM-GNN~\cite{chen2023label}, TAPE~\cite{he2023harnessing}, OFA~\cite{liu2023one}, ALL-in-One~\cite{sun2023all}, and GHGRL~\cite{gao2025bootstrapping}).
+The second category explores LLMs for various graph applications (e.g., GPT4Graph~\cite{guo2023gpt4graph}, GraphGPT~\cite{tang2024graphgpt}, HiGPT~\cite{tang2024higpt}, NLGraph~\cite{wang2024language}, and InstructGLM~\cite{ye2023natural}).

-Despite the promising direction of integrating LLMs with GNNs, the full exploration of LLMs' generative capabilities has yet to be harnessed for a wide array of graph-oriented tasks and datasets.
-Figure~\ref{fig:toy} illustrates the necessity for a generic graph framework, which shows the multitude of task and dataset combinations possible.
-Such a generic graph model can not only capture the semantic and structural information of graphs for tasks like node classification and link prediction but also retain the rich generative power inherent in LLMs for tasks like graph-to-text applications.
-Such a model can also be adept across a spectrum of datasets (e.g., from MIMIC's clinical data to arXiv's academic texts), without sacrificing the generative abilities that are central to language models.
-However, three obstacles stand in the way of achieving this goal.
+Despite the promising direction of integrating LLMs with GNNs, the full exploration of LLMs' power and generation capabilities for graphs has yet to be under-explored~\cite{sun2023all,liu2023one,huang2024prodigy}, where one powerful graph model can be trained on multiple tasks/datasets and generalize well to more tasks/datasets.
+Fig.~\ref{fig:toy} demonstrates the necessity for a generic graph framework, showcasing a wide range of task and dataset combinations.
+Such a generic graph model can capture the semantic and structural information not only for various graph tasks (e.g., node classification, link prediction, and graph-to-text) but also for diverse graph datasets (e.g., from IMDB's movie data to AGENDA's academic texts).
+This enables one single foundation model to understand graph data by generating contextually rich textual interpretations that are central to LLMs.
+However, three key challenges hinder the achievement of this goal.